-HnameAlg() the hash algorithm used to compute the Name of the object seedValue the digest-sized obfuscation value in the sensitive area of a symmetric key or symmetric data object found in a sensitive the secret key/data of the object in the
+$\mathbf{H}{nameAla}()$ the hash algorithm used to compute the Name of the object seedValue the digest-sized obfuscation value in the sensitive area of a symmetric key symmetric data object found in or sensitive secret key/data the object the

-TPMT\SENSITIVE.seedValue.buffer
+TPMT SENSITIVE.seedValue.buffer

-TPMT\SENSITIVE.sensitive.any.buffer
+TPMT_SENSITIVE.sensitive.any.buffer

-12.2.3.2 TPMU\PUBLIC\ID
+12.2.3.2 TPMU PUBLIC ID

-This is the union of all values allowed in in the unique field of a TPMT\PUBLIC.
+This is the union of all values allowed in in the unique field of a TPMT PUBLIC.

-The derive member cannot be unmarshaled in a TPMU\PUBLIC\ID.
-It is placed in this structure so that the maximum size of a TPM2B\TEMPLATE will be computed correctly.
+The derive member cannot be unmarshaled in a TPMU PUBLIC ID.
+It is placed in this structure so that the maximum size of a TPM2B_TEMPLATE will be computed correctly.

-Table 183 - Definition of TPMU PUBLIC ID Union <IN/OUT, S>
+Table 193 - Definition of TPMU_PUBLIC_ID Union <IN/OUT>